IBM/aspera-cli/docs/README.erb.md

 ### Execution

-The tool intentionally supports only a "one shot" mode (no infinite loop) in order to avoid having a hanging process or using too many resources (calling REST api too quickly during the scan or event method).
+The tool intentionally supports only a **one shot** mode (no infinite loop) in order to avoid having a hanging process or using too many resources (calling REST api too quickly during the scan or event method).
 It needs to be run on a regular basis to create or update preview files.
-For that use your best reliable scheduler.
-For instance use "CRON" on Linux or Task Scheduler on Windows.
+For that use your best reliable scheduler, see [Scheduling](#scheduling).

-Typically, for "Access key" access, the system/transfer is `xfer`.
+Typically, for **Access key** access, the system/transfer is `xfer`.
 So, in order to be consistent have generate the appropriate access rights, the generation process should be run as user `xfer`.

 Lets do a one shot test, using the configuration previously created: